Signed in as:

 For the last several weeks, a day in the life of your puppy has looked a lot like this:

 There are an endless amount of potty training techniques out there.
-For the first several weeks, the best advice that we were given was to take them outside every 1-2 hours while awake, after they eat, and to give them lots of praise at the scene of the crime.
+For the first several weeks, the best advice that we were given was to take them outside (or offer puppy pads if the weather doesn't permit) every 1-2 hours while awake, after they eat, and to give them lots of praise at the scene of the crime.
 Check out this AKC Potty Training webpage for lots of great advice.
-We have personally trained our dachshunds to go potty both outdoors and indoors on a puppy pad.
+We have personally trained our dachshunds to go potty both outdoors and indoors on puppy pads.
 Although it takes longer to train using both methods, it sure is worth it during blizzards and below-zero temperatures here in Michigan.
 Our dachshunds signal to go outside by ringing a bell (learn more on this AKC webpage).

 No. Although socialization is essential, we discourage the use of dog parks due to the high risk of injury or even death.
 Even dog park sections specifically for small breeds are not advised.
 Instead, we recommend enrolling your dachshund in a puppy class (as early as 10 weeks of age) where a certified trainer can teach you the safest ways to introduce your new best friend to other dogs.
 If you choose to register your dog with AKC, your pet will also be eligible to participate in various events which is a great way to socialize them.